Appoint and induct

 A well-thought out induction:

-• Helps news trustees get up to speed quickly.
+- Helps news trustees get up to speed quickly.

-• Provides trustees with the tools they need to thrive in their new role.
+- Provides trustees with the tools they need to thrive in their new role.

-• Builds trust between new and existing trustees.
+- Builds trust between new and existing trustees.

-• Shows that you are serious about the important contribution your new trustee has to make.
+- Shows that you are serious about the important contribution your new trustee has to make.

 Charity insights on trustee induction

-Assign a buddy
+Set up a buddy scheme

-Tailor your induction to your trustee
+Tailor your induction to your trustee - Leap Confronting Conflict

 What diversity means to me - difference.
 Strengths come with this but also challenges.
 It’s important to acknowledge this rather than ignore it.
 As a board you need to put things in place to help overcome those challenges.

 For example, if someone is joining the board from a background of low social capital and low income and is unlikely to know someone with a professional job, you need to think about some of the challenges they may have so that you can support them so that they can become an effective board member.
 Their induction will need to be different to other board members.
 Diversity is about understanding that and tailoring your approach to meet that person’s needs.
-That is what I have seen on the board at leap and it’s what I experienced when I joined.
+That is what I have seen on the board at Leap and it’s what I experienced when I joined.

 When I joined the board, I was given a buddy and that buddy supported me in understanding how I could:

-• Prepare for board meetings
+- Prepare for board meetings

-• Contribute during board meetings
+- Contribute during board meetings

-• Be an ambassador for Leap.
+- Be an ambassador for Leap.

+Peter Olawaye, former Trustee at Leap Confronting Conflict.
 Leap is a national youth charity that provides conflict management programmes and support to young people and the professionals working with them

-Supporting a new young trustee with lived expertise
+Supporting a new young trustee with lived expertise - Leap Confronting Conflict

 I was recruited six years ago as part of a drive to increase diversity on the board.
 The support I got when I started really helped me.
 I was able to talk to the team about what being a trustee actually means, which was really good for easing me in and easing some of my worries.